 Trinity Development & Alumni (formally Trinity Foundation) is committed to maintaining the highest standard of governance.
-To achieve our goals we must be transparent and accountable to our donors, alumni and friends, and the College community.
+To achieve our goals we must be transparent and accountable to our donors, alumni and friends, and the University community.
 We believe that setting and upholding high standards is an essential part of demonstrating accountability.
 It also helps us to be effective by ensuring the proper operation of our activities.On the page below you can access financial information, find out more about what your funding has achieved, and learn more about our internal governance.

 IMPACT - Philanthropy in Trinity